codylico/mmaptwo/README.md

-# mmapio
+# mmaptwo
-The `mmapio` library aims to provide an API for interacting with files in memory.
+The `mmaptwo` library aims to provide an API for interacting with files in memory.

 ## Goals